someobserver/recurgence/README.md

 ## What even is this?

-Most readers are likely encountering this on the web at https://observer.is — a little URL that symbolically bridges knowing and being.
+Most readers are likely encountering this on the web at https://observer.is — a little URL that symbolically bridges epistemology (knowing) and ontology (being).

-<u>This document</u> is titled `README.md`, and it's the cover page of a self-contained folder of files (a "repository") that gets synced between people in various parts of the world.
+This current document is titled `README.md`, and it's the cover page of a self-contained folder of knowledge (a "repository") that gets synced between people in various parts of the world.

-The 'repo' is named Recurgence, and if you're looking for an executive summary: [this is not one](/love/).
+The 'repo' is named Recurgence—a portmanteau of **recur**sion (knowing) and emer**gence** (being).
+If you're looking for an executive summary: [this is not one](/love/).

 ## Wild beyond wild

-**This has been the one document in the repo that's the absolute hardest to write.**
+**This is the one document in the repo that's the absolute hardest to write.**

 Why? bc i'm a perfectionist to a functionally-debilitating fault.
 Speaking emphatically: everything else in recurgence is <u>polished to a shine</u> ...and that's so the README doesn't have to be.